Frequently Asked Questions.

 Q2.
 How Long Will It Take To Get My Shirts?

-Our standard turnaround time is 2 weeks (10 business days) from the date that final artwork is provided, the mockup is approved, and payment has been made in full, unless previously discussed.
+Our standard turnaround time is 2-3 weeks (10-15 business days) depending on our order load.
+The turnaround time starts from the date that final artwork is provided, the mockup is approved, and payment has been made in full, unless previously discussed.
 If you need your shirts sooner we may be able to accommodate, with a rush charge.
-Please contact our team at email@example.com, or 503.554.8404, to discuss your options.
+Please contact our team at email@example.com, or 503.954.3595, to discuss your options.

 Q3.
 How Long Will The Print Last On The Shirts?